hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

-# Workspace management
+# Legacy Workspace management

-## Description
+!!!
+Attention
+    <span style="color:red"><b>Legacy Workspaces (/storage/workspaces/) are discontinued and replaced by Research Storage shares (/storage/research).
+Existing Legacy Workspaces can still be used.</b></span>

+    To apply for a Research Storage share please use the following [link](https://intern.unibe.ch/dienstleistungen/informatik/dienstleistungen_der_informatikdienste/dienstleistungen___ressourcen/research_storage/index_ger.html)

-This article targets Workspace managers.
-It covers applications, Workspace properties, up to modifications and suggested usage of Workspaces.
+This article targets Legacy Workspace managers.
+It covers legacy workspace properties and modifications.

-## Workspace Intention
-Workspaces are group shared resources.
-This group could be for example:

-- whole research group working together on shared data and software packages
-- student(s) an their supervisor
-- collaborating researchers from different research groups/institutes
-- sub-group within the research group, which requires data separation

 ## Workspace Properties
 ### Ownership
-HPC Workspaces manage compute and storage resources.
-Especially the freely available resources are meant to be shared between participating research groups.
-Therefore, the Workspaces belong to a beforehand registered research group.

-An HPC Workspace can be only requested by a **research group leader**, who responsible and accountable, since costly extensions can be added to the Workspace.
+An HPC Workspace can be only requested by a **research group leader**, who is responsible and accountable, since costly extensions can be added to the Workspace.
-Additionally, a **deputy** can be nominated, who also can manage the Workspace (see [Workspace Modification](#modification)).
+Additionally, a **deputy** can be nominated, who also can manage the Workspace.
 Owners and deputies are called **Workspace managers**.

 !!! type note "Deputies"
     Deputies have the same privileges than the owner, up to purchasing costly resources without additional notification.